Summary

 Critical Focus Areas:

-In 2025 and beyond, every high-performing team will be an AI-enabled team.
-Enterprises that invest now in cross-functional AI literacy will dominate in resilience, speed, and trust.
+In 2026 and beyond, every high-performing team will be an AI-enabled team.
+Enterprises that invest now in cross-functional AI literacy will be better positioned to compete through resilience, speed, and trust.

 Conclusion: From Experimentation to Enterprise Transformation